 - WATER USERS OR WATER CONSUMERS

 - All public and private users of the Town's public water system, irrespective of any person's responsibility for billing purposes for water used at any particular facility/location.

-The Town, through the Board of Selectmen, may declare a state of water supply conservation within the Town's public water supply system upon a determination by the Director that a shortage of water exists and conservation measures are appropriate to ensure an adequate supply of water to all water consumers.
+The Town, through the Select Board, may declare a state of water supply conservation within the Town's public water supply system upon a determination by the Director that a shortage of water exists and conservation measures are appropriate to ensure an adequate supply of water to all water consumers.
 Public notice, of a state of water supply conservation shall be given under § 6 of this by-law before it may be enforced.

 Outdoor water use hours: Outdoor water use by water users is permitted only during daily periods of low demand, at night or early morning.

 Odd/even day outdoor water use: Outdoor water use by water users with odd-numbered addresses is restricted to odd numbered days.
 Outdoor water use by water users with even-numbered addresses is restricted to even-numbered days.

 Outdoor water use ban: Outdoor water use by water users is prohibited.